JTan2231/tllm/README.md

-# TLLM: Terminal-Based Large Language Model
+# TLLM

-A terminal-based interface for interacting with large language models.
+A terminal interface for interacting with large language models.

 ## Examples